-- City of Edmonton.
-The trend-line from 2007 to mid-2010 shows a steady but somewhat modest increase in capitalization rates over that time (Exhibit R-3, section 17, page 116). - 75.
-The independent study also contained seven sales comparables with sale dates ranging from September 1, 2007 to September 1, 2009.
+77. The independent study also contained seven sales comparables with sale dates ranging from September 1, 2007 to September 1, 2009.
 The sales indicate an unadjusted range in capitalization rates from 6.27% to 8.46% and a stabilized rate from 6.08% to 7.8%.
 It should be noted that adjustments were made to allow for a 5% vacancy rate and a 2% rate for structural expenses.
 Based on this information the independent appraiser projected a capitalization rate for Edmonton's suburban office inventory as at July 1, 2009 of 7.25% to 7.5% for both A and B buildings and 8.25% to 8.5% for C buildings.
-It should be noted that the appraiser's final conclusions as to capitalization rates suggest lower rates than those which are being used by the Respondent (Exhibit R-3, section 17, pages 39-40). - 76.
-The Respondent provided equity comparables (Exhibit R-2, section 12) in each sub-class within the seven suburban market areas involved in this hearing.
+It should be noted that the appraiser's final conclusions as to capitalization rates suggest lower rates than those which are being used by the Respondent (Exhibit R-3, section 17, pages 39-40).

+78. The The Respondent provided equity comparables (Exhibit R-2, section 12) in each sub-class within the seven suburban market areas involved in this hearing.
 These equity comparables were put forward in chart form and relate to all of the building types within the seven suburban office market areas.
 It is noted that one of the sub-classes within one of the areas had no equity comparables and that the largest number (35) were for 124 Street 'B' sub-class.
+Seven properties with an 'A' sub-class and located in the Westend area, the same as the subject had the same per-unit rents, vacancy rate, structural allowance and capitalization rate as the subject.
+The Complainant provided no equity argument.

-The Complainant provided no equity argument. - 77.
-The Respondent put forward references from the Alberta Assessors Association as to the Valuation guide for office buildings, 2009 Recording and Reporting Information for Assessment Audit and Equalized Assessment Manual by Alberta Municipal Affairs and Information on Mass Appraisal of Real Property from the International Association of Assessing Officers.
-The Respondent contends that his processes followed in performing the 2010 assessment were in line with these regulations and information (Exhibit R-3, section 14). - 78.
-A substantial number of Board Orders was put forward by the Respondent.
+79. The Respondent put forward references from the Alberta Assessors Association as to the valuation guide for office buildings, 2009 Recording and Reporting Information for Assessment Audit and Equalized Assessment Manual by Alberta Municipal Affairs and Information on Mass Appraisal of Real Property from the International Association of Assessing Officers.
+The Respondent contends that the processes followed in performing the 2010 assessment were in line with these regulations and information (Exhibit R-3, section 14).

+80. A substantial number of Board Orders was put forward by the Respondent.
 The Respondent contends these orders provide support for the methodology used by the Respondent pertaining to rental rates and capitalization rates and placed particular emphasis on MGB orders DL 057/10 and DL 058/10.
 It should be noted that the Complainant also used these two orders and quoted different sections than were quoted by the Respondent (Exhibit R-3, section 15).